 An easy 1 bowl vegan pumpkin bread recipe made with pumpkin spice and your choice of added chocolate chips, raisins, and/or cream cheese frosting.

-- 2 cups gluten-free flour mix or regular wheat or whole wheat flour
+- 2 cups flour (gluten-free, regular wheat or whole wheat flour will all work)

-- 2 tsp pumpkin pie spice or 1 1/2 tsp cinnamon and 1/2 tsp nutmeg.
+- 2 teaspoons pumpkin pie spice or 1 1/2 tsp cinnamon and 1/2 tsp nutmeg.

 - 1 spray oil on the loaf pan